xMOROx/Database-project/documentation/search.md

             "Operator": [
                 "EQUALS",
                 "NOT_EQUALS",
-                "GREATER_THAN", - if fieldType is not "boolean" or "char" "GREATER_THAN_OR_EQUALS", - if fieldType is not     "boolean" or "char" "LESS_THAN", - if fieldType is not "boolean" or "char" "LESS_THAN_OR_EQUALS", - if fieldType is not "boolean" or "char" "LIKE",
+                "GREATER_THAN", - 'if fieldType is not "boolean" or "char"' "GREATER_THAN_OR_EQUALS", - 'if fieldType is not     "boolean" or "char"' "LESS_THAN", - 'if fieldType is not "boolean" or "char"' "LESS_THAN_OR_EQUALS", - 'if fieldType is not "boolean" or "char"' "LIKE",
                 "NOT_LIKE",
-                "BETWEEN" - if fieldType is not "boolean" or "char" and "ValueTo" is provided ]
+                "BETWEEN" - 'if fieldType is not "boolean" or "char" and "ValueTo" is provided' ]
         }
       }